Hearne: Regarded KU Coach On Thin Ice?

 Hearne: Last Call For Alt News?

-It’s not easy working on the cheap, let alone free…
+It’s not easy working for free…

-The days of making big bucks in print pubs are history.
-Some media can make a little dough online, but that’s far from easy.
-Especially with media and a limited readership.
-Frankly, the upside’s just not there – not now anyway.
+Some media can make a bit of dough online, but that’s far from easy.
+Especially with a limited readership.
+Frankly, the upside’s just not there anymore.

-In some ways that’s a good thing.
+And in some ways, that’s a good thing.

 Which brings us to the Pitch’s latest pitch…